 - An original composition by Fernando Arroyo Lascurain inspired by the stories shared by the refugee concerts’ audiences.

 - A debut album and a premiere, documenting and celebrating the year-long experience and all that was learned and shared.

-- Refugee communities in Los Angeles and the NY area, and camps in Bulgaria and Israel.
+- Refugee communities in Los Angeles and the NY area, and camps in Bulgaria and the Middle East.

 - Carnegie Hall.

 2018-2019 Concert Season:

 - September 20 – NY and NJ area

 - December 20 – Los Angeles

 - March 4-17 – Bulgaria & the Middle East

 Because the gifts and talents we have been given as artists can help make a difference.

 - To offer the momentary peace, encouragement, and healing that music can provide (through interactive musical concerts) for our refugee audiences, thus introducing them to the world of classical music